carpenter-singh-lab/2024_vanDijk_PLoS_CytoSummaryNet/README.md

 - src: Scripts for reproducing the results for cpg0001 and cpg0004.
 - paper_figures: Jupyter notebooks for generating the figures and reproducing the results presented in the paper.

+# To build your own pipeline
+TODO

+# Reproducing the paper results
+## To reproduce the figures shown in this paper
+Inside the paper_figures folder you will find all the jupyter notebook to reproduce the figures shown in this paper.

-# To apply this method yourself on the LINCS dataset
+## To reproduce the results of this method for the cpg0004 dataset
 ### First install required packages:
 	# If starting on an empty AWS EBS volume, otherwise ...
     sudo su